Proposed Waterworks Management Bylaw No. 4/2026

 Clearer rules about who pays for service connection work

 The proposed bylaw states that the owner is responsible for the total cost of their service connection from the City main to the premises, including construction, maintenance, repair, and replacement, except for the initial installation of the water meter and later meter work the City considers necessary.
 It also makes clear that owners are responsible for costs tied to locating or relocating other utilities or obstacles that affect the work.
+Important clarification: The proposed bylaw does not change the City’s responsibility for core public infrastructure such as water mains, curbstops, water meters, and sanitary sewer mains.
+It clarifies how private service connection responsibilities are administered when repair, replacement, or access is required.

 More clarity around cost estimates and payment options